-We then investigated the transcription regulation network in a tissue specific way.
-In each cell type, we organized the TF regulatory network into a hierarchy by comparing the inbound and outbound edges of each factor, thereby enabling us to investigate the global topology of TF regulation (Fig. 1E, see also Supp.
+We next investigated transcription regulatory networks in a tissue-specific manner.
+In each cell type, we organized TF regulatory networks into a hierarchy by comparing the inbound and outbound edges of each factor, thereby enabling us to investigate the global topology of TF regulation (Fig. 1E, see also Supp.
 File/Section(?)
 X).
 TFs in different levels of the hierarchy reflect the extent to which they directly regulate the expression of other TFs \{cite 25880651}.
 For example, TFs in the top layer have more outbound than inbound edges in the network, and thus play larger roles in regulating other TFs (Supp.
 Fig. xx).
 In this representation, two patterns readily emerge.
-In leukemia, top-level TFs tend to more strongly influence the differential expression between tumor and normal cells.
+In the blood cell comparison (K562 vs. GM12878), top-level TFs tend to more strongly influence the differential expression between the CLL-derived K562 cells (tumor) and the immortalized GM12878 lymphoblastoid cells (normal).
 The average Pearson correlation between TF binding events and tumor-normal expression changes increases from 0.125 in the bottom layer to 0.270 in the top layer (Table Sx).
 TFs in the bottom layer are more frequently associated with burdened binding sites in general, perhaps reflecting their increased resilience to mutation (see Supp.
 Section X, Table Sx).

-When comparing the common regulators in approximately matched tumor and normal networks, rewiring (i.e., target changing) analysis may help to identify cancer-associated deregulation.
-Hence, we investigate rewiring events in TF networks using multiple formulations (see Supp.
+When comparing the common regulators in approximately matched tumor and normal regulatory networks, rewiring (i.e., target changing) analysis may help to identify cancer-associated deregulation.
+Hence, we investigated rewiring events in TF networks using multiple formulations (see Supp.
 File/Section(?)
 X).
-Specifically for leukemia, out of the 69 common TFs in K562 and GM12878 from ENCODE, we remove the general TFs and restricted our rewiring analysis to the remaining 61 (see Supp.
+Specifically for the CLL example, we removed the general TFs and restricted our rewiring analysis to 61 common TF ChIP-seq in K562 and GM12878 from ENCODE (see Supp.
 File/Section(?)
 X).
-We first rank TFs according to their respective number of lost and gained edges, a “rewiring index” (Fig. 3 A, see also Supp.
+We first ranked TFs according to a “rewiring index” (Fig. 3 A, see also Supp.
 File/Section(?)
-X).
-Several oncogenes (such as MYC and NRF1) are among the top edge gainers.
-In contrast, IKZF1 (somatic mutations in which serve as a hallmark of high-risk acute lymphoblastic leukemia, or ALL) is the most significant edge loser, with up to xxx% of lost edges in K562 (Fig 3A).
-On the other hand, several ubiquitously distributed TFs (such as YY1) retain their regulatory linkages (as shown in Fig 3A).
+X), which calculates their respective number of lost and gained edges, Oncogenes such as MYC and NRF1 are among the top edge gainers.
+In contrast, IKZF1, whose somatic mutations serve as a hallmark of high-risk acute lymphoblastic leukemia is the most significant edge loser, with up to xxx% of lost edges in K562 (Fig 3A).
+However, several ubiquitously distributed TFs, such as YY1, retain their regulatory linkages (Fig 3A).
 We observe a similar trend in TFs using a distal, proximal and combined network (see details in supplementary file).
-Similarly, we also observe highly rewired TFs in lung and liver cancer (see fig XX) though we do not have as many common TFs between tumor and normal cell lines for these tissues.
+We also observe highly rewired TFs in lung and liver cancers (see fig XX) although we do not have as many common TFs between tumor and normal cell lines for these tissues.

 Our rewiring index only considers direct connections associated with a given TF.
-One may also consider more elaborate changes that include not only direct connections, but also the whole neighborhood of connections with which a TF associates through a variety of membership and topic models.
-In particular, we used a mixed-membership model to look more abstractly at local gene neighborhoods to re-rank the TFs (see Supp.
+One may also consider rewiring that includes not only direct connections, but also the whole neighborhood of connections a TF associates with through membership and topic models.
+In particular, we used a mixed-membership model to take a wide-view of local gene neighborhoods, and re-rank TFs accordingly (see Supp.
 File/Section(?)
 X).
 Similar patterns are observed using this model.
-We also observed that MYC (a well-known oncogene) becomes a top gainer (Fig 3A).
-To study the consequences of network rewiring under this model, we performed the survival analysis on xxx AML patients, in which we find IKZF1 to be significantly associated with tumor progression (see Supp.
+We also observed that MYC (a well-known oncogene) becomes a top edge gainer (Fig 3A).
+To study the consequences of network rewiring under this model, we performed survival analysis on xxx AML patients and found IKZF1 to be significantly associated with tumor progression (see Supp.
 File/Section(?)
 X).